Skip to content

 Default: 1000 (1 second)

 • disable_metrics (bool): This flag can be used to prevent metrics from being collected at runtime.
 Metrics are still able to be collected, but this flag prevents metrics that are collected at runtime (performance metrics) from being tallied.
 The overhead of collecting metrics is very low, so this flag should only be used if there is a very good reason to disable metrics.
-This flag can be forcably set using the `NATIVELINK_DISABLE_METRICS` variable.
+This flag can be forcibly set using the `NATIVELINK_DISABLE_METRICS` variable.
 If the variable is set it will always disable metrics regardless of what this flag is set to.

 Default: true \(disabled\) if no prometheus service enabled, false otherwise